 The “Web page is visited” automation trigger uses site tracking data to begin an automation when a contact visits a page on your website.
 In order to use this trigger, you will first need to set up site tracking.

 Make sure the URL path (if using) listed in your trigger exactly matches the page that contacts are visiting.

-And“http://activecampaign.com/*” would begin an automation when any page on this site is visited:
+And yourdomain.com/* would begin an automation when any page on this site is visited: